no-src/gofs/README.md

 the current file transfer.
 You can use the `force_checksum` flag to force enable the checksum to compare whether the file is equal or not.

+If you want to reduce the frequency of synchronization, you can use the `sync_delay` flag to enable sync delay, start sync when the event count is equal or greater than `sync_delay_events`, or wait for `sync_delay_time` interval time since the last sync.

 ```bash
 $ gofs -source=./source -dest=./dest
 ```